SHARP-EATMAN

 These pictures show the pseudopygidial areas located at the tips of the abdomens of female Epeolus (left) and Triepeolus (right).
 To the naked eye, the tip of the female Epeolus abdomen appears covered with a wide band of silvery hairs.
 On Triepeolus, the pseudopygidial area is narrower and longer, and in most species the bristly hairs covering it have a golden cast.

 This is the thorax of a Triepeolus.
 Patterns on Epeolus and Triepeolus thoraxes are used to differentiate species.
-Traits of the axillae -- the tooth-like points on the rear edge of the thorax (their length and shape) are also used to distinguish species.
+Traits of the axillae -- the tooth-like projections on the rear edge of the scutellum (the second thorax segment) are also used to distinguish species.

 This is the abdomen of a Triepeolus.
 The black-and-pale patterns on the abdomens of Triepeolus and Epeolus vary from one species to the next and thus aid in species identification as well.